 Stanford is a private University and hence financial aid offered is quite less.
 And even for the few scholarships that are offered, there is extremely stiff competition.
-Only students with an excellent profile manage to get one of these.
+Only students with an excellent profile manage to get financial aid to fulfill Stanford University fees.

 Jobs and placements:

 A notable and unique initiative by the university is BEAM, Stanford Career Education.
-The career educators who are a part of this programme help students to form ample number of connections and a wide network base by conducting appointments and meetups.
-The Handshake, launched by the university, is an online platform which connects students with a diverse range of employers and job opportunities.
+Career educators who are a part of this program help students to form an ample number of connections and a wide network base by conducting appointments and meetups.
+The Handshake, launched by the university, is an online platform that connects students with a diverse range of employers and job opportunities.
 The core objective of the university’s career center is to help students find ‘meaningful’ work which adds value and purpose to one’s life.

 Stanford alumni are the who’s who of their respective industries.
 Some of them include Yahoo! co-founder David Filo, YouTube co-founder Jawed Karim, Founder and Chairman of Wipro Group Azim Premji, and Vinod Khosla (Co-founder of Sun Microsystems).

 Giving a verdict for Stanford University would be akin to stating the obvious!
-However, just for the records – Stanford is one of the top Universities in the world and getting acceptance there is extremely difficult.
+However, just for the records – Stanford University ranking is among the best in the world, and getting acceptance there is extremely difficult.

 |Acceptance Rate for Indians||27%|